SATUNIX/PUBSUB_LIB/README.md

 8. Able to integrate directly into Dangerous Net and future Dangerous Net clustering service.

+## For developers

+1. See the latest files / commited files in commit history and or find it in the code list. as of 12/13/23 this is /IPFS_CHAT4/

 ## Acknowledgements
 1. The libp2p framework and libraries: